 Healthcare Identifiers Service

-If you are enrolled in Medicare, or hold a Department of Veterans' Affairs treatment card, you have been allocated a unique Individual Healthcare Identifier (IHI).
+If you’re enrolled in Medicare or have a Department of Veterans' Affairs (DVA) card, you automatically have an ‘individual healthcare identifier’ (IHI).

 Viewing your IHI information